-Today, as HAM radio operators, we are constantly fighting against man-made noise.
+Today, we as HAM radio operators, are constantly fighting against man-made noise.
 We could say that RFI “kills” (y)our hobby and also takes the fun out of it when we have a QSO on a particular band or frequency where QRM is more common than rare.
-Because of this so-called Man Made Noise I developed a new sport, so-called RFI Hunting :-))).
-Many people during this pandemic go for a walk with the dog, bird watching or do something else … But when I leave home, I do not take my dog or binoculars outside, I take my RFI Hunting Tools.
+Because of this so-called Man Made Noise I developed a new sport, so-called RFI Hunting 🙂 .
+Many people during this pandemic go for a walk with their dog, go bird watching or do something else … But when I leave home, I do not take my dog or binoculars outside, I take my RFI Hunting Tools.
 In this case the IC-705 with an active magnetic loop MLA-30 + powered by a 4000 mAh Powerbank and an RF Explorer spectrum analyzer.

 Pic 1: MLA-30+ Active Magnetic loop, IC-705 and Carry bag